How Long Do Tortillas Last? Shelf Life, Storage, and More (updated 2023)

 As you might already know, tortillas taste best consumed fresh, especially as they have a tendency to go stale easily.
 Commercially and mass-produced tortillas have a different shelf life compared to homemade ones.
 Even then, the ingredients factor into the overall longevity of this food.

 For example, homemade, fresh tortillas will only last in the pantry for two to three days.
 Beyond that, they can go bad, meaning their taste, texture, and appearance can significantly alter.
 In the refrigerator, these flatbreads can last for five to seven days.
-Frozen, however, they can last for six to eight months.
+Frozen, however, can last for six to eight months.

 Flour tortillas from the supermarket or even some tortillas can stay in the pantry for at least a week.
 In the fridge, they can stay fresh for up to three to four weeks.
 Corn tortillas, on the other hand, can stay in the pantry for a week to 10 days, and six to eight weeks in the fridge.
 Both flour and corn tortillas can stay in the freezer for up to six months beyond the printed ‘best by’ date.